danielmeneses/glue-controller/README.md

 ## Goal

-The goal of this projet is to deliver a Controller component, for a Node.js environemt, that can be used in a similar way as to a classic MVC framework.
+The goal of this project is to deliver a Controller component, for a Node.js environment, that can be used in a similar way as to a classic MVC framework.

 **Note:** The package supports both `express` and `koa` libraries.